AJNOURI/Talking-Flashcards/README.md

 Talking-flashcards
 ==================

-Read custom-made barcode or qrcode stickers on flashcards and pronounce associated, from sqlite db, audio files.
+Python script that reads custom-made barcode/qrcode stickers on hànzì (simplified Chinese) postcards and pronunce them for you.
+The bar codes are created and stored in sqlite db along with a an url to online audio files.